Marvel vs. Capcom: Clash of Super Heroes: Playable characters

-Marvel vs. Capcom: Clash of Super Heroes features a roster of 15 playable fighters.
+Marvel vs. Capcom: Clash of Super Heroes features a roster of 15 regular fighters.
 Unlike Marvel Super Heroes vs. Street Fighter, which limited itself to characters from the Street Fighter series, Clash of Super Heroes uses characters from other Capcom video game franchises, such as Darkstalkers, Mega Man, and Strider.
 The roster also contains six secret characters, which are accessed by inputting codes on the character select screen.
 Most of the secret characters are palette swaps of existing fighters with different moveset properties, such as Shadow Lady, a modified version of Chun-Li.
 The sole exception to this trend is Roll from the Mega Man series, who has unique sprites, but mostly shares the same moves as Mega Man.

-The game features 20 "Special Partner" characters, drawn from the Marvel and Capcom universes, which can be called forth during battle for support.
-Partner characters from Marvel Comics include Colossus, Cyclops, and Jubilee, while the Capcom side includes Arthur from Ghosts 'n Goblins, Devilotte from Cyberbots: Full Metal Madness, and the Unknown Soldier from Forgotten Worlds.
+The game features 22 "Special Partner" characters (including two that are hidden), drawn from the Marvel and Capcom universes, which can be called forth during battle for support.
+Partner characters from Marvel Comics include Colossus, Cyclops, and Jubilee, while the Capcom side includes Arthur from Ghosts 'n Goblins, Devilotte from Cyberbots: Fullmetal Madness, and the Unknown Soldier from Forgotten Worlds.